Mini Rex

 Training Milestones for Mini Rex Rabbit

-Successful training for Mini Rex Rabbit respects this breed's beginner-friendly trainability profile and natural friendly tendencies.
+Building reliable training outcomes in a Mini Rex Rabbit starts with aligning the method to the breed's specific learning preferences and natural friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Mini Rex Rabbit's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Mini Rex Rabbit's straightforward trainability means most owners can handle basic training independently with good resources.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources